null Skip to main content

 How to protect window sills from plants?

 To protect window sills from plants, use waterproof trays or saucers beneath the pots to catch any excess water.
 Also, consider placing a moisture-resistant mat or tray directly on the window sill to protect the surface from water damage.
+Also use moisture resistant paint for your window sills.

 What plants are good for window sills?